MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/resources/Microsoft/Windows/WMI/examples/query-filtered-disk-info.md

 ## Definition

-The configuration document for this example defines one instances of the `Win32_LogicalDisk` resource.
+The configuration document for this example defines one instance of the `Win32_LogicalDisk` resource.

 The instance defines the properties to return in the output.